• Skip to Content

 Course Exemptions

-A student who seeks exemption from one or more professional courses based upon previous academic experience must submit a written petition to the Committee on Academic and Professional Standards.
-Only courses taken through an accredited school of pharmacy or medicine will be considered for possible substitution.
+A student who seeks exemption from one or more professional courses based upon previous academic experience must submit a written petition to the Academic Standards Committee.
+Only courses taken through an accredited school of pharmacy or medicine will be considered for possible substitution. https://pharmacy.wvu.edu/student-services/pharmd-program/https://pharmacy.wvu.edu/student-services/pharmd-program/

 Undergraduate Admissions

 First-time freshmen and undergraduate transfer students may apply through the main WVU application.
 Applicants should note "pharmacy" as their major of choice.
-Upon application evaluation, the applicant is automatically admitted to the direct admit pathway if they meet the criteria.
-If the applicant does not meet the requirements for the Direct Admit Pathway (DAP) program, they are admitted to the Healthcare Pathways with Pharmacy Interest major.
+Upon application evaluation, the applicant is automatically admitted to the Direct Admit Pathway (DAP) program if they meet the criteria.
+If the applicant does not meet the requirements for the DAP program, they are admitted to the Healthcare Pathways with Pharmacy Interest major.
 Students may continue to update test scores, GPA and other means of meeting the math requirement for the DAP program through August 1 of the admissions year.

 PharmD Admissions

 Admissions are competitive.
-Criteria used to evaluate candidates include academic performance, as measured by the grade point averages (GPA) for all the above-noted prerequisite courses and the cumulative GPA achieved in all prior college-level coursework, a personal statement, letters of recommendation, and a personal interview.
+Criteria used to evaluate candidates include academic performance, as measured by the grade point averages (GPA) for all the above-noted prerequisite courses and the cumulative GPA achieved in all prior college-level coursework, a personal statement, evaluations (letters of reference), and a personal interview.
 Prerequisite courses may be taken at an accredited U.S. or foreign institution of higher education and completed with a grade of C or better.
-Careful consideration is given to those personal qualifications which bear upon the fitness of applicants for the study and practice of the profession of pharmacy.
+Personal qualifications that relate to the suitability of applicants for the study and practice of pharmacy are given careful consideration.

 All applicants must first file an initial electronic application with the Pharmacy College Application Service (PharmCAS).
-Instructions for completing the application are found on the PharmCAS website: http://www.pharmcas.org/.
-Application deadlines are subject to change; check PharmCAS, the School of Pharmacy website at http://pharmacy.hsc.wvu.edu, or contact the School to verify current deadlines.
-It is recommended students apply early as the PharmD Program operates on a rolling admissions basis.
+Instructions for completing the application are found on the PharmCAS website: http://pharmcas.cas.myliaison.com.
+Application deadlines are subject to change; check PharmCAS, the School of Pharmacy website at http://pharmacy.wvu.edu, or contact the School to verify current deadlines.
+It is recommended that students apply early as the PharmD Program operates on a rolling admissions basis.

 Each applicant recommended for acceptance is required to pay a deposit of $100 before their name is added to the official list of those accepted by the School of Pharmacy.
 If the applicant enrolls, this sum is applied to the first semester tuition.
 If the applicant fails to enroll, this deposit is forfeited.